-When travelling, you may be at risk for a number of illnesses that can be prevented by immunization.
-As you age, your vaccine-acquired protection against many illnesses may decrease or your risk for getting certain diseases may increase.
-Your pre-travel health assessment provides an opportunity to review your immunization history, get you up-to-date according to your provincial/territorial vaccination program and assess your needs based on where you plan to travel, what you plan to do and your own individual health concerns.
-Additional shots may be recommended depending on your age, anticipated travel activities and local conditions.
-Remember that prevention of infection through immunization is a lifelong process.
+When travelling abroad, you may be at risk for a number of illnesses that can be prevented by vaccination.
+As you age, the protection you received against many illnesses through vaccination may decrease or your risk for getting certain diseases may increase.
+Your pre-travel health assessment provides an opportunity to review your immunization history, get you up-to-date according to your provincial/territorial immunization program and assess your needs based on your individual health, where you plan to travel and what you plan to do.
+Additional vaccines may be recommended depending on your age, expected travel activities and local conditions.
+Remember that preventing disease through vaccination is a lifelong process.

-The following is an alphabetical list of diseases against which immunization may be recommended prior to travel:
+The following is an alphabetical list of diseases against which vaccination may be recommended prior to travel:

-Yellow fever immunization within the past 10 years and an International Certificate of Vaccination, or Prophylaxis, showing that you’ve received a yellow fever vaccination in the past 10 years.
+Before entering some countries, you may be required to have an International Certificate of Vaccination, or Prophylaxis, showing that you’ve received a yellow fever vaccination in the past 10 years.
 Other countries may require proof of yellow fever vaccination if you’ve passed through an area where yellow fever may occur.
 Without such proof, you may be refused entry, quarantined or vaccinated.
-In Canada, yellow fever vaccination is only given at designated yellow fever vaccination centres; a list of these centres is available on the Public Health Agency of Canada’s Web site.
+In Canada, yellow fever vaccination is only given at designated yellow fever vaccination centres.
+A list of these centres is available.

 Keep your family’s immunization records in a safe and accessible place and carry copies when you travel.
 However, if your destination country requires proof of yellow fever vaccination, you must carry the original International Certificate of Vaccination or Prophylaxis.
 Keep a copy of this certificate at home.

 Malaria is a common and serious infection in many tropical and subtropical countries, and it can be fatal.
-At this time, there is no vaccine available against malaria.
-Therefore, when travelling to an area where malaria occurs, you need to follow two measures to reduce your risk of infection: (1) protect yourself against mosquito bites and (2) take anti-malarial medication, if recommended by a health care professional.
+There is no vaccine available against malaria.
+When travelling to an area where malaria occurs, you should always protect yourself against mosquito bites and take anti-malarial medication, if recommended by a health care professional.

 Anti-malarial medication decreases your risk but doesn’t provide 100 percent protection against the disease.
 The medication must be taken before, during and after travel.
-As with all drugs, this medication can have side effects and contraindications (conditions for which its use is inadvisable).
-Through an individual health assessment, your health care provider can give you a prescription for the appropriate anti-malarial medication for your needs.
-See the section entitled Insect- and tick-borne diseases for advice on measures you can take to prevent mosquito bites.
+Consult a health care provider or travel health clinic for an individual health assessment, preferably six weeks before you travel, to determine your need for anti-malarial medication.
+See Insect- and tick-borne diseases for recommendations on how to protect yourself from insect bites.